 The MCZ has several available facilities that support museum research and collection use including the Digital Imaging Facility in the MCZ Labs building and a Micro-CT Scanning Facility in the Laboratory for Integrated Science and Engineering (LISE).

 The DIF consists of a micro-CT system, digital X-ray system, automontage system, and digital photography station with copystand and camera.

 The facility is open to MCZ researchers and staff upon the completion of training.
-Outside users may be sponsored and supervised by an MCZ lab or department, and must be accompanied by trained MCZ personnel while using the equipment.
+For the x-ray, automontage, and photo station, outside users may be sponsored and supervised by an MCZ lab or department, and must be accompanied by trained MCZ personnel to use the equipment.
 MCZ users have first priority on use of the equipment.